 Don’t ever refuse a local breakfast at the Cai Rang Floating Market, or you’ll regret!

-You may arrive to Ho Chi Minh City in the mid afternoon after 4 hour drive and lunch stop, but it is still sufficient time for short sightseeing tour in this cosmopolitan city.
+You may arrive at Ho Chi Minh City in the mid-afternoon after 4-hour drive and lunch stop, but it is still sufficient time for a short sightseeing tour in this cosmopolitan city.
 Stroll along the former Rue Catinat, now the busy Dong Khoi Street, for a taste of local life and see the Notre Dame Cathedral.
-The War Remnants Museum and Reunification Palace both deliver a very real insight to the Vietnamese-American War.
+The War Remnants Museum and Reunification Palace both deliver very real insight to the Vietnamese-American War.

 Day 7: HCM City – Cu Chi Tunnels – Cao Dai Temple

 While being in Ho Chi Minh City, don’t miss the chance to visit Cu Chi Tunnels, an incredible underground tunnel network constructed by the Vietnamese resistance fighters during the long struggle for independence.
 This vast network of tunnels played a huge part in the Viet Cong’s victory over the Americans, allowing them to control a large rural area surrounding HCM City.
 The tunnels are a sobering insight into the dedication of the Viet Cong who lived almost entirely underground in the narrow and claustrophobic tunnels, for up to 10 years!
 Today, some of the remaining tunnels have been opened to tourists, offering a unique insight into what underground life must have been like during the ‘American’ war.